 These Crispy Gingersnaps Cookies are the perfect classic, crispy gingersnap cookie.

-Typically I enjoy more of a chewy cookie, but every once in a while I want that satisfying crunch of something sweet.
+Typically I enjoy more of a chewy cookie, but every once in a while I want that satisfying crunch and crispness of something sweet.

 In fact, my best friend Ashley from Baker by Nature sent me ice cream from Salt & Straw, our favorite ice cream shoppe, as an early Christmas gift.

 Of course, they’re also marvelous on their own with a glass of milk or a cup of coffee or tea.

 A year-round favorite all over the world, Gingersnaps are particularly popular to welcome in the fall and winter holiday seasons!
 Gingersnaps are perfectly spiced with the most beautiful cracked, sugary tops.
 While these are mostly enjoyed during the colder months, I actually love them in the fall in Arizona, when the temps are slowly beginning to drop.
 They’re delicious with a glass of cold milk or even lemonade… and even better used in place of graham crackers for over-the-top s’mores!

 Gingersnaps are just what they sound like: a cookie flavored with ginger – plus other spices that we’ll talk more about below.
 Gingersnaps are typically crunchy or have a brittle texture, thus the “snap”.
 The spiciness of the ginger and richness of the molasses pairs perfectly with coffee, tea, hot cocoa, or mulled wine.

 - A heavy amount of baking soda interacts with the molasses in this recipe to encourage spread.

 - This allows cracks in the dough to develop where moisture escapes, creating that beautiful crackled appearance and crunchy texture.